A voice for

 Milk thistle (Silybum marianum)

-Milk thistle is well known as a liver herb that is safe for all to use to support this important detoxification system.
+Milk thistle is well known as a liver and gallbladder tonic that is generally safe for all to use.
 It works via a direct stimulating effect on the liver, which also encourages the flow of bile.
-Milk thistle is also both a restorative and protector of the liver.
-It encourages optimum function of the liver and gall bladder – offering a wide range of therapeutic benefits such as better detoxification of the blood as well as improving the assimilation of fat-soluble nutrients.
+Milk thistle offers both restorative and protective actions on the liver.
+It encourages optimum function of the liver and gall bladder — offering a wide range of therapeutic benefits, such as better detoxification of the blood as well as improving the assimilation of fat-soluble nutrients (1).

 Milk thistle’s protective and rejuvenating effect on liver cells has been well documented in modern research.
-This includes support where there has been exposure to high levels of chemicals and pollution, whether through diet, medication or unprotected contact.
+This includes cases in which the liver has been exposed to high levels of chemicals and pollution, whether through diet, medication or unprotected contact (2).

-Milk thistle is also a useful remedy for dyspepsia and digestive complaints of that are associated with a sluggish liver, after serious conditions have been ruled out (3).
+Milk thistle is also a useful remedy for dyspepsia and digestive complaints that are associated with a sluggish liver, after serious conditions have been ruled out (2,3).

 • Into the heart of milk thistle

 Milk thistle has a sweet, warming and nourishing action.
-Due to its milder bitter flavour it is useful for those with a colder constitution or for people who are depleted and require nourishing restorative support alongside detoxification.
-Milk thistle’s warming energetics also have a decongestant effect on stuck and stagnant blood flow resulting from its ability to reduce and eliminate toxicity from the blood (8).
+Due to its milder bitter flavour, it is useful for those with a colder constitution or for people who are depleted and require nourishing restorative support alongside detoxification.
+Milk thistle’s warming energetics also have a decongestant effect on stuck and stagnant blood flow resulting from its ability to reduce and eliminate toxicity from the blood (1).

-Matthew Wood recommends it for people with dry constipation that is relating to liver congestion and lack of bile.
-This type of constipation will usually present as hard and small (rabbit droppings) or they may also be pale in colour due to lack of bile.
-They might also float rather than sinking, which can indicate poor fat absorption (8).
+Matthew Wood recommends it for people with dry constipation related to liver congestion and lack of bile.
+This type of constipation will usually present as hard and small stools (rabbit droppings) or they may also be pale in colour due to lack of bile.
+They might also float rather than sink, which can indicate poor fat absorption (4).

 • Traditional uses

 Traditionally, milk thistle was used by nursing mothers for increasing milk production.
 As a bitter tonic, it has also had a long history of use for supporting the digestive system.
-It is referenced also as a demulcent to reduce inflammation topically and as an antidepressant and for dyspeptic complaints (4).
+It is referenced also as a demulcent to reduce inflammation topically, as an antidepressant and for dyspeptic complaints (5).

 • Traditional actions